 frames, and Extended Channel Switch Announcement frames until the intended channel switch time.

+The AP should also include the Channel Switch Time delay element in Beacon and Probe Response frames together with the Extended Channel Switch Announcement elements.
 The AP may request STAs in the BSS to stop transmissions until the channel switch takes place by setting the

 Extended Channel Switch Mode field to 1 in the Extended Channel Switch Announcement element.
 If